apache/drill/_docs/connect-a-data-source/020-storage-plugin-registration.md

 <!-- In Drill 1.2 and later, updating a storage plugin configuration and other storage plugin tasks require [authorization]({{site.baseurl}}/docs/configuring-web-console-and-rest-api-security/) if security is enabled. -->

-## Storage Plugin Configuration Persistance
+## Storage Plugin Configuration Persistence

 Drill saves storage plugin configurations in a temporary directory (embedded mode) or in ZooKeeper (distributed mode).
 For example, on Mac OS X, Drill uses `/tmp/drill/sys.storage_plugins` to store storage plugin configurations.
 The temporary directory clears when you reboot.
 Copy storage plugin configurations to a secure location to save them when you run drill in embedded mode.